you've been looking for

 Students missing the window to secure an internship.

 Students who drop out.
-They may be living at their parent's home, on the couch, depressed, and needing help to find their future.
+They may be living at their parent's home, on the couch, depressed, and are needing help to find their future.

 Finding their best career can give instant relief of doubt, stress, worry, stuck, unsure, and anxiety.
 They will start sprinting with motivation, confidence, and action towards their goals.